kemkriszt/label-printer/README.md

 - If a font is not working, make sure the extension is TTF
 - If you want to use bold fonts, make sure you have one for weight 700
 - Regular font weight is 400

+# Update package

+- Run `pnpm changeset` to create change
+- Run `pnpm changeset version` to create an update with all the versions
+- Create PR and merge into main